martelosaurus/OptimalRatings/README.md

     'i3' : lambda x: (6.*(x-.5)**2.+.5)**3.
     }

-# for each importance function, plot discrete messages of size 5, 20, 100
+# for each importance function, plot discrete messages of size 5 and 100
 for i in I:
-    for n in [5,20,100]:
+    for n in [5,100]:
         m = Message(n,I[i])
         m.plot_msg("msg" + i + str(n) + ".pdf",title=False)
 ```